Badsworth/pfml_scripts/infra/README.md

 ## Directory Structure

 ```
+└── api                 🏡 infrastructure for a PFML api environment
+    └── template        🏗  shared template for api env
+    └── environments

-└── aws                 🏡 infrastructure for AWS and VPCs, shared across envs e.g. developer IAM roles,
+└── constants           🏡 infrastructure data shared across all applications and all environments, e.g. a common block of aws tags

-                           docker registries, and network load balancers for each VPC.
+└── ecs-tasks           🏡 infrastructure for adhoc PFML API ECS tasks
+    └── template        🏗  shared template for API ecs tasks
+    └── environments

 └── env-shared          🏡 infrastructure for an environment, shared across applications e.g. an API Gateway and ECS cluster.
     └── template        🏗  shared template for an env